SammyJLee/Running-Meetings/docs/Setting roles.md

 The Recorder should complete the minutes up to one day after the meeting, and share them with team members and SamL.

-Include the word “Minutes” , your team name, and the meeting date in the file name.
+Include the word “Minutes”, your team name, and the meeting date in the file name.

 **Example**: Dream Team Minutes Feb 24, 2023